Same-sex marriage in Slovenia: Family Code 2011 reforms and referendum

-On 2 July 2009, Minister Kresal announced that Slovenia was likely to legalize same-sex marriage in the near future, citing the Pahor Government's commitment to provide equal rights to same-sex couples.
+On 2 July 2009, the Constitutional Court found that it was unconstitutional to prevent registered partners from inheriting each other's property.
+It held that treating registered partners differently from married partners constituted discrimination on the basis of sexual orientation, breaching Article 14 of the Constitution of Slovenia.
+It gave Parliament six months to remedy the situation.
+In response, the Minister of the Interior, Katarina Kresal, announced that the government of Borut Pahor would prepare a new law to legalise same-sex marriage.
 The announcement stirred some level of public controversy, mainly because it provided grounds for same-sex adoption.

-On 21 September 2009, the government presented a draft of the new Family Code, which would allow same-sex couples to marry and adopt children.
+On 21 September 2009, the government presented a draft family code which would have allowed same-sex couples to marry and adopt children.
 The bill went through a period of public consultation until 1 November 2009.
 In December 2009, the government considered amendments to the bill, and gave final approval to the measure on 17 December 2009.
 It was submitted to the National Assembly on 21 December 2009.
 On 2 March 2010, the bill was approved by the Assembly in its first reading.
-On 24 January 2011, the government announced its intention to amend the bill before final passage in the National Assembly.
-The amendments were made due to the difficulty of passing the bill.
-Marriage would be defined as a "union between a man and a woman", but same-sex registered partnerships would have all the rights of marriage except for joint adoption, but stepchild adoption would be permitted.
+On 24 January 2011, due to the difficulty of passing the bill, the government announced its intention to amend it before final passage in the National Assembly.
+The amended bill would have granted same-sex registered partnerships all the rights of marriage except for joint adoption—though stepchild adoption would have been permitted—and retained the definition of marriage as a "union between a man and a woman".

 On 3 March 2010, the Supreme Court of Slovenia ruled that a male couple with dual Slovenian-American citizenship, who adopted a baby girl in the United States, were to be recognised as the child's legal parents in Slovenia as well.
-On 17 July 2011, the Ministry for Work, Family and Social Affairs allowed a woman to adopt her same-sex partner's biological offspring.
-This raised the possibility that such adoption could be possible even if the 2011 Family Code were to be repealed in a referendum.
+On 17 July 2011, the Ministry for Work, Family and Social Affairs allowed a woman to adopt her same-sex partner's biological child.
+This raised the possibility that such an adoption would be possible even if the 2011 Family Code were to be repealed in a referendum.

-On 7 April 2011, the National Assembly approved the amended bill in its second reading and sent it for a third reading.
+On 7 April 2011, the National Assembly approved the amended bill in its second reading.
 It passed its final reading on 16 June 2011.
 The new law was challenged on 1 September 2011 by a conservative popular movement called "The Civil Initiative for the Family and Rights of Children", which called for a national referendum on the issue, and started gathering the requisite signatures.
 In response, the government asked the Constitutional Court to declare whether such a referendum would be constitutional.
 On 26 December 2011, the Constitutional Court ruled that holding a referendum on this issue was constitutional.
 A referendum on 25 March 2012 led to the rejection of the bill.